-On the initiative of the Estonian Jazz Union and Jazzkaar, we will celebrate the 100th anniversary of the Republic of Estonia with jazz concerts in Belgium, England, Finland and Germany.
+On the initiative of the Jazz Estonia and Jazzkaar, we will celebrate the 100th anniversary of the Republic of Estonia with jazz concerts in Belgium, England, Finland and Germany.
 This week, three Estonian jazz bands will perform at the Gateshead International Jazz Festival: Kadri Voorand Quartet, Heavy Beauty and Voorand-Koikson-Sooäär-Daniel.

 Gateshead International Jazz Festival 2018 will take place from April 6 to 8 in Gateshead.
 The festival programme features several world famous jazz, soul and funk artists performing on four different stages.
 On Saturday, April 7, from 3 to 6 pm, three Estonian jazz groups will perform: Kadri Voorand Quartet, Heavy Beauty and Voorand-Koikson-Sooäär-Daniel.
-Besides concerts the Estonian Jazz Union and Jazzkaar will set up a stand to promote Estonian jazz music and festivals.
+Besides concerts the Jazz Estonia and Jazzkaar will set up a stand to promote Estonian jazz music and festivals.

 Voorand-Koikson-Sooäär-Daniel brings to the listeners the thoroughly captivating and audience-engaging music of Veljo Tormis in the key of jazz.
 The quartet will soon release a record of Tormis’ works arranged by Jaak Sooäär and Kadri Voorand.